Project cost management software comes to the rescue when you’re struggling with challenges like:

 On the other hand, Wrike makes it easy for you to meticulously plan and monitor your budgets, so you can easily allocate resources and spot any projects at risk.

-- Estimate financials across all your projects, all in one place.
-Choose from a range of financial fields, such as bill rate and estimated hours, to plan costs across every project in your project portfolio.
-With this wider view, you can simply set budgets in the context of all your work.
+• Estimate financials across all your projects, all in one place: Choose from a range of financial fields, such as bill rate and estimated hours, to plan costs across every project in your project portfolio.
+This portfolio-level view helps teams set budgets in the context of all your work with clear audit trails, rather than managing projects in isolation.

-- Allocate resources to the highest-priority projects.
-Wrike’s resource planning tools let you plan exactly what your teams need and when, so they can get work done without disruption.
-What’s more, by prioritizing your projects, you can understand which tasks have the highest need.
+• Allocate resources to the highest-priority projects: Wrike’s resource management tools let you plan exactly what your teams need and when, so they can get work done without disruption.
+Prioritizing projects centrally allows managers to better understand where resources are most constrained.

-- Track project risk and forecast risk with AI.
-Projects sometimes get disrupted or delayed due to poor preparation or unforeseen changes.
+• Track project risk and forecast risk with AI: Projects sometimes get disrupted or delayed due to poor preparation or unforeseen changes.
 That’s why it’s a good idea, at the planning and budgeting stage, to assess which projects face the highest risks.
-Wrike’s AI does this for you, using data from similar projects to help you intervene before disruption happens.
+Wrike’s AI can do this for you, using data from similar projects to help you intervene before disruption happens.

-2. Wrike lets you easily track staff and freelancer time
+Easily track staff and freelancer time in one system

 One of the most important functions of a cost control tool is time tracking.
 As projects get more complex and involve personnel across different departments and geographies, it’s essential to understand how much time your teams are spending on different pieces of work.

 Of course, it doesn’t make a lot of sense to have this information siloed in a tool that’s separate from the rest of your financial information.
-That’s why, with Wrike, you get a complete view of labor hours for each project across your whole organization.
+That’s why Wrike brings everything into one system so you can get a complete view of labor hours for each project across your whole organization.

-- Improve your forecasting by getting accurate data on hours spent.
-With Wrike’s robust time tracking tools, managers and team members know exactly how much time is spent on each task.
-This way, you can more accurately predict costs for future budgets.
+• Improve your forecasting by getting accurate data on hours spent: With Wrike’s robust time tracking tools, managers and team members know exactly how much time is spent on each task.
+This way, you can forecast costs more accurately when planning future budgets.

-- Integrate your timesheets with accounting software and reports.
-You can use Wrike’s timesheets to automatically create invoices, produce reports, or update your accounts through our platform’s 400+ integrations.
+• Integrate your timesheets with accounting software and reports: You can use Wrike’s timesheets to automatically create invoices, produce reports, or update your accounts through our platform’s 400+ integrations.
 Plus, if you need something more, you can build integrations yourself with our powerful API.
-This way, you keep your central source of truth while benefiting from the specific capabilities of other niche tools you’re using as an organization.
+This allows teams to keep Wrike as a central source of truth while extending it with specialized financial tools where needed.

 Goodwood, the British estate hosting luxury sporting events, uses Wrike to manage its frequent world-class events.